Semidefinite Programming and Nash Equilibria in Bimatrix Games: Abstract

 \section{Abstract}

 We explore the power of semidefinite programming (SDP) for finding additive $\epsilon$-approximate Nash equilibria in bimatrix games.
 We introduce an SDP relaxation for a quadratic programming formulation of the Nash equilibrium (NE) problem and provide a number of valid inequalities to improve the quality of the relaxation.
 If a rank-1 solution to this SDP is found, then an exact NE can be recovered.
 We show that for a \jeff{strictly competitive} game, our SDP is guaranteed to return a rank-1 solution.
+We propose two algorithms based on iterative linearization of smooth nonconvex objective functions \jeffg{whose global minima by design coincide with rank-1 solutions}.
+Empirically, we {\aaa demonstrate} that these algorithms often recover solutions of rank at most two and $\epsilon$ close to zero.
 Furthermore, we prove that if a rank-2 solution to our SDP is found, then a $\frac{5}{11}$-NE can be recovered for any game, or a $\frac{1}{3}$-NE for a symmetric game.
-We propose two algorithms based on iterative linearization of smooth nonconvex objective functions {\aaa that are designed so that their global minima coincide with rank-1 solutions}.
-Empirically, we {\aaa demonstrate} that these algorithms often recover solutions of rank at most two and $\epsilon$ close to zero.
 We then show how our SDP approach can address two (NP-hard) problems of economic interest: finding the maximum welfare achievable under any NE, and testing whether there exists a NE where a particular set of strategies is not played. \jeff{Finally, we show the connection between our SDP and the first level of the Lasserre/sum of squares hierarchy.}